The Man in the Gray Flannel Suit (novel): Reception

 The novel became a bestseller.
 "Man in the gray flannel suit" entered the popular vernacular and the symbol has continued to appear for decades in references of sociologists to America's "discontented businessman".
 Columnist Bob Greene wrote in 1992 that "[t]he title of Sloan Wilson's best-selling novel became part of the American vernacular—the book was a ground-breaking fictional look at conformity in the executive suite, and it was a piece of writing that helped the nation's business community start to examine the effects of its perceived stodginess and sameness."

-The book was re-issued in 2002 with a foreword by a contemporary author, Jonathan Franzen.
+The book was re-issued in 2002 with a foreword by a contemporary author Jonathan Franzen.

 Film

 The film that came out in April of the next year followed the success of the novel.
 Although the film became popular, critics gave it mixed reviews.
 Its length was sometimes brought into question but it was seen as a "tender and touching film" by The New York Times.
 Gregory Peck and Jennifer Jones star.
 The film was directed by Nunnally Johnson.
 The film focuses on a man coping with domestic reality after the Second World War.
-Variety magazine held the director responsible for "miss[ing] the point of the book which made the flannel suit a symbol rather than just a garment."
+Variety held the director responsible for "miss[ing] the point of the book which made the flannel suit a symbol rather than just a garment".

 Sequel

-Nearly thirty years later, in 1984, Wilson released a sequel, The Man in the Gray Flannel Suit II, picking up the story just eight years after the original novel with Tom Rath's story in 1963.
+Nearly 30 years later, in 1984, Wilson released the sequel The Man in the Gray Flannel Suit II, picking up the story just eight years after the original novel with Tom Rath's story in 1963.
 The plot of the sequel concerns Tom's extramarital affair with a younger woman, which leads to his subsequent divorce and remarriage, as well as the death of his son in the Vietnam War.
 Unlike the original novel, the sequel was neither a critical nor a commercial success.